pooyavahidi/content/ai/computational_graph_machine_learning.md

 date: "2025-03-01"
 draft: false
 title: "Computational Graph in Machine Learning"
-description: A quick introduction to computational graphs in computing forward/backward propagation, gradients, and autograd."
+description: An introduction to computational graphs in computing forward and backward propagation, gradients, and autograd."
 tags:
-    - AI
+    - "AI"
-    - Neural Networks
+    - "Neural Networks"
 ---

 Computational Graph is a directed acyclic graph (DAG) that represents the building blocks of a model function in deep learning models.
 Deep learning models are complex functions that are composed of many smaller functions (linear transformations, and activation functions) and parameters.